 Like any herb, some side effects might occur from ingesting a plant product, and you should consult a physician before taking any new supplement in your diet.
 Kava can cause severe drowsiness if taken in high servings, so you should most definitely not take it before operating a vehicle or heavy equipment.
 However, science suggests that taking Kava is safe for consumers when taken responsibly.

 Sources in the past have pushed a narrative that Kava is a dangerous product.
 An advisory issued back in 2002 linked the herb to severe liver injury.
-The assertion came from reports that 83 patients died after taking Kava tablets in Western Europe, and the European Union effectively banned Kava immediately after.
+The assertion came from reports that 83 patients died after taking Kava tablets in Western Europe, and the European Union effectively restricted Kava immediately after.
 But the data was based on instances that were so rare it was a misrepresentation of any possible effects.
 At the time, an estimated 70 million tablets were taken daily by consumers in the European market.
 A long court battle ensued over the matter.

 In 2014, the Federal Court of Germany ruled it was unlikely that Kava had caused any of the deaths.
 The scientific data didn’t support proposed claims.
-As a result, Germany lifted its ban on the plant.
+As a result, Germany lifted its restriction on the plant.
 Other countries followed suit.
 In Australia, companies sell kava as Therapeutic Goods Association (TGA) approved over-the-counter nutraceutical products.
 Its nation doesn’t have any confirmed cases of adverse reactions to the plant product, either.

 Here in the US, Kava is legal to purchase and consume.